-- D1 independently manage one's time, make plans, and set priorities to achieve a complex objective. - D2 exploit library, bibliographic research resources. - D3 use email, databases, and information-technology as research and professional tools. - D4 identity and solve problems. - D5 communicate. - D6 work with others as part of a team to achieve and objective.
+- D1 independently manage their time, make plans, and set priorities to achieve a complex objective; - D2 exploit library and bibliographic research resources; - D3 use email, databases, and information-technology as research and professional tools; - D4 identify and solve problems; - D5 communicate; - D6 work with others as part of a team to achieve an objective.

 Lectures, seminars, tutorials, with the associated reading and study encourage the acquisition of key skills.
-Practical translating/interpreting tasks, classroom presentations, assessed work, and finally the project/dissertation will further develop the students' key skills.
+Practical translating/interpreting tasks, classroom presentations, assessed work, and finally the project/dissertation, will further develop the students' key skills.

 D1-4 is assessed through submitted written assignments and the translating/interpreting projects or dissertation.
-D5-6 are not specifically assessed, but their development contributes towards obtaining higher- level results in assessment, especially in interpreting exams.
+D5-6 are not specifically assessed, but their development contributes towards obtaining higher-level results in all types of assessment.